NVIDIA/TensorRT/plugin/skipLayerNormPlugin/README.md

 ## Changelog

+October  2020
+Add V2 plugin that supports variable sequence length.
+Add v3 plugin that supports int8 interleaved variable sequence length.

 November 2019
 This is the first release of this `README.md` file.

 ## Known issues